VNavrockij/New-repository-for-testing/cvcvc.md

 **Special skills**

 *Language skills:*
- * English - Elementary A2
+ * English - Elementary A2 (in the process of studying)
  * Russian - Native
  * Ukraine - Fluent